Governor of the Bastille: Marie de' Medici (Joachim de Châteauvieux)

-In 1611, Marie de' Medici became the governess of the Bastille, but entrusted custody to Joachim de Chateauvieux, her knight of honor who took direct command as a lieutenant of the Queen Mother and Regent.
+In 1611, Marie de' Medici became the governess of the Bastille, but entrusted custody to Joachim de Châteauvieux, her knight of honor who took direct command as a lieutenant of the Queen Mother and Regent.

 Joachim de Châteauvieux, born on 25 January 1545, son of Claude de Châteauvieux, knight, lord and baron of Fromente, Bailiff of Bresse, and Marie-Salomé de Montchenu, daughter of Marin and Antoinette de Pontbriand.

 He was a knight, Baron of Verjon and La Chatre, Count of Confolens, Knight of the Order of the Holy Spirit in 1583, Knight of Honor of Queen Marie de' Medici, Bailiff of Bresse and Bugey, Governor of Burgundy, died without an alliance on 13 January 1615.

 In 1569, he was captain of the Garde Écossaise and accompanied Henri de Valois, elected in 1573 Rzeczpospolita of Poland–Lithuania under the name Henryk Walezy.

 He fought alongside the King during the popular uprising of 12 May 1588.

 After the death of Henri III, he served Henri IV and distinguished himself at the Battle of Fontaine-Française.